daisygunn/grow-restaurant/README.md

 Due to the age group of the users, it is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design, I have used Bootstrap elements & custom CSS to allow for this.

+## User Stories
 Please find all my defined user stories & their acceptance criteria [here](https://github.com/daisygunn/grow-restaurant/issues)

+1. As a user I can intuitively navigate through the site so that I can view desired content.
+2. As a user I can get key information about the restaurant from the landing page so that I can spend less time having to search for information.
+3. As an admin user I can log in so that I can access the site's backend.
+4. As a admin user I can approve or reject any reservation requests so that I can manage the restaurant's bookings efficiently.
+5. As an admin user I can sign in to add & remove items from the current menus so that I can make sure the website is up to date and accurately reflects what is being served in the restaurant.
+6. As an admin user I can create, remove, update or delete food & drinks items from the database so that I can ensure items are accurate and able to be added to the menu on the website.
+7. As a user I can register or login so that I can manage my booking requests.
+8. As a user I can easily see if I'm logged in or not so that I can choose to log in or log out depending on what I'm doing.
+9. As a user I can am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
+10. As a user I can log in so that I can auto-populate forms with my information on the site.
+11. As a user I can view the food & drinks menu's seperately so that I can easily find the information I'm looking for.
+12. As a user I can easily find all of the relevant information about the menu items so that I can make informed decisions.
+13. As a user I can submit a reservation request so that I can visit the restaurant.
+14. As an admin user I can prevent guests from submitting reservation requests for full slots so that I can efficiently manage customer expectations and prevent a backlog of bookings.
+15. As a user I can find a navigation bar and footer so that I can see what content there is on the website.
+16. As a user I can send a contact form to the restaurant so that I can receive additional information.
+17. As a logged in customer I can edit/delete an existing enquiry so that I can make changes if required online.
+18. As a user I can edit my customer information so that I can make sure my details are up to date for any future communication with the restaurant.

 ### Scope
 In order to acheive the desired user & business goals the following features will be included in this release: